Rubén González Medina: Bishop of Caguas

-González was appointed Bishop of the Diocese of Caguas by Pope John Paul II on December 12, 2000, taking over from the apostolic administrator, BishopÁlvaro Corrada del Río, S.J..
+González was appointed Bishop of the Diocese of Caguas by Pope John Paul II on December 12, 2000, taking over from the apostolic administrator, Bishop Álvaro Corrada del Río, S.J.
 González was consecrated by Cardinal Luis Aponte Martínez on February 4, 2001.

 Bishop of Ponce

 On December 22, 2015, González was appointed by Pope Francis as bishop of the Diocese of Ponce; he was installed on January 31, 2016.
+González is the Grand Prior of the Puerto Rico Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.